 - What You’ll Need

 For this small solar power system, you will only need 1 or 2 AGM or lead-acid batteries.
 Since the system will only need to deliver DC, there is no specific need for an inverter.
 If it fits your budget, you might decide to invest in one – perhaps a small or cost-effective one.

 In terms of battery life and capacity, you might be fine with one to three x 100Ah batteries.
 The solar panels to go with them will need to be enough to supply between 200 and 600watts.
 Depending on each panel’s power, you will need as little as two panels to supply the energy you need.

 The Renogy 200W 12V Premium Kit uses our most efficient products to boost your off-grid system to its highest potential.
 This kit includes the new 100W Mono Solar Panel x2 which is not only sleek in size, weight, and color but are made of the highest efficiency solar cells that Renogy has to offer.

 The Occasional Van-Lifer’s Panel System

-If you are taking your van out every other weekend for off-grid adventures, you might decide to install a more powerful system that can deliver AC/DC power.
+If you take your van out every other weekend for off-grid adventures, you might install a more powerful system that can deliver AC/DC power.
 This is important if you need to charge and power appliances such as electrical fridges, TVs, coffee makers, or other AC-powered components.